WHAT IT'S ALL ABOUT...

 Can we handle an increased processing burden?
 In areas such as asset depreciation calculations, applying the correct interest rate (which of course, may differ from lease to lease) and updating leasehold information, public finance departments will need to look carefully at whether their existing resources are sufficient to meet a potentially larger workload.

-Formulated for IFRS 16, CCH Tagetik Lease Accounting is designed to ensure compliance, while providing an effective framework for managing a growing volume of lease accounting data.
+CCH Tagetik Lease Accounting is designed to ensure compliance, while providing an effective framework for managing a growing volume of lease accounting data.
 Learn more about how lease accounting software can help your organisation.

 TRY OUR SOFTWARE